ChandanKSahu/ReqList_ReqNet_ReqSim/README.md

 ---
 > Dataset for the publication:

-**A Network and Semantic Similarity Dataset of Requirements from the Tree Structure of System Requirement Specifications**
+**ReqNet and ReqSim: A Network and Semantic Similarity Dataset of Requirements from the Tree Structure of System Requirement Specifications**

 ## Abstract